Munawwar/ws-affected/README.md

 - It finds the point where the current branch diverged from the base branch (default: master).
 - It runs git diff-tree to identify the files that have changed between the divergence point and the current branch.
 - It determines the affected workspaces based on the changed files and their dependent workspaces.
-- If the --show flag is used, it prints the affected workspaces.
+- If the --list flag is used, it prints the affected workspaces.
 - If the --run flag is used, it runs the specified scripts on the affected workspaces, respecting the concurrency limit.

 ## License